 Tips for Beating Eggs

 Beating eggs with an electronic egg-beater can be a quick and simple solution that works well in most cases.
 But Granny never bothered with such nonsense – she beat eggs by hand.
-Do it the old-fashioned way for a more precise preparation.
-It’s not as hard as you might think.

 To really understand the cooking techniques of yesteryear, it helps to go to the source and channel Granny.
 The pioneer women of the past ages used simpler utensils than what we are used to today.
 It’s this simplicity that brings recipes back to their roots.
 One of the earliest American cookbooks, The Lady's Receipt Book: A Useful Companion For Large Or Small Families from 1847, is a window to our ancestral cooking tradition.
 It includes the following guidance on how to beat eggs: